docelic/amber-introduction/README.md

 In the introduction we've mentioned that Amber supports two template languages &mdash; [slang](https://github.com/jeromegn/slang) (default) and [ecr](https://crystal-lang.org/api/0.21.1/ECR.html).

-That's because Amber ships with the minimal working layout (a total of 3 files) in those languages, but there is nothing preventing you from using any other languages if you have your own (or want to convert existing) templates.
+That's because Amber ships with the minimal working layout (a total of 3 files) in those languages, but there is nothing preventing you from using any other languages if you have your own templates or want to convert existing ones.

-Amber's default rendering infrastructure is based on [Kilt](https://github.com/jeromegn/kilt), so any languages supported by Kilt should be usable out of the box.
+Amber's default rendering infrastructure is based on [Kilt](https://github.com/jeromegn/kilt) and all languages supported by Kilt should be usable out of the box.
+Amber does not make assumptions about the template languages and the view file's extension determines which language will interpret it (".ecr" for ecr, ".slang" for slang).

 ### Liquid Template Language<a name="liquid_template_language"></a>